Starodybczev/excel_reader/README.md

 - 🎯 Focus on a single column

 ### Export
 - 💾 Download edited data as Excel file

+## 🤖 AI Assistant (Rule-Based)

+The application includes a simple AI-like assistant based on rule-based logic.

+It allows users to:
+- interact with table data through structured actions
+- quickly find and filter information
+- simplify working with large datasets

+The assistant processes user actions and determines appropriate operations such as filtering, editing, or navigating data.

+This approach demonstrates basic principles of AI-agent behavior without heavy ML usage.

 ---